 Shopify generates revenue from two sources: a monthly subscription component known as subscription solutions and a merchant success-based component known as merchant solutions.
 Let's go over each revenue stream in detail to see how Shopify produces such a large amount of money:

-Subscription Solutions:
+Subscription Solutions

 Shopify makes money through subscription solutions by selling subscriptions to its platform, including variable platform fees, selling subscriptions to its POS Pro product, selling themes, selling apps, and registering domain names.